-(Pocket-lint) - Yes, it really is only a few months since the last MacBook Air hit the streets.
-But while this new end-of-2020 model looks and feels the same as the one from earlier in the year, what's inside is quite different.
+(Pocket-lint) - The MacBook Air (M1, 2020) launched only a few months after the previous MacBook Air hit the streets.
+But while the end-of-2020 model looked and felt the same as the one from earlier that year, what was inside was quite different.

 - Dimensions: 304 x 212mm / 41-161mm thick / Weight: 1.29kg